W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 # About

 Born, year of the horse in a small market town in the UK, to parents from Hong Kong and grew up by the sea.
+My name is pronounced **way** but my closest friends call me Waister.

 I am a business Grad, self-taught Web Designer, Front End Developer & Video Editor supporting the travel industries.
-I always enjoyed messing around with computers.
+I always enjoyed messing around with computers when I was younger.
 I wrote my first program on a BBC Micro.
 I made it display my name infitnitely when an unsuspecting user touched the keyboard.

 > I'm a fan of simplicity, websites that function as they were planned, with substance over style.
-If it doesn't make your site perfom better then leave it out.
+If it doesn't make your site perform better then leave it out.
 I practice research, testing and data driven design.

 My Father and Uncles were all in business so having grown up around them I have adopted their commercial mindedness and I approach web design with this same mindset.
 My aim is to deliver high quality designs to schedule, solve client problems and allow users to have the best possible experience online.